Short-Term Rental Activity Prohibited Through May 31, 2020

 Under the current public health order, short term rental activity is not permitted within Summit County through May 31, 2020.

 The Town of Dillon implemented an ordinance specifically regulating Short-Term Rentals (STRs).
 Town Council discussed this subject at several work sessions from September through December 2018, sent out a mailing on the proposed ordinance and held a public input meeting on October 4, 2018.
 The ordinance implementing the new STRs licensing application, fee and regulations within the Town limits was approved by Council on December 4, 2018 and became effective January 1, 2019.
-However, the STR license application and fee is not due until April 1, 2019.

 - If you are renting your residence or part of your residence for a period of less than 30 consecutive days, you are operating a short-term rental.